kolinsturt/kolinsturt.github.io/_posts/2016-01-01-beginning_ios_forensics.md

 * SMS: **/private/var/mobile/Library/SMS**
 * Call History: **/private/var/Library/CallHistory**
 * GPS Locations: **private/var/Library/Caches/locationd/consolidated.db**
 * The keyboard cache contains new words the user has typed.
-This can help determin content of messages.
+This can help determine content of messages.
 The cache is located at **/private/var/mobile/Library/Keyboard**.
 * Keychain items are located at **/private/var/Keychains**.
 You can use [Keychain-Dumper](https://github.com/ptoomey3/Keychain-Dumper) to assist in extracting contents.
 * Safari Cache: **/private/var/mobile/Library/Caches/Safari**
 * Cookies: **/private/var/mobile/LibrarySafari/cookies.binarycookies**